-The webinar is entitled “Finances and Senior Living: Making a Plan” and will explore a variety of financial resources that help families pay for senior living.
+The webinar is entitled “Finances and Senior Living: Making a Plan” and explored a variety of financial resources that help families pay for senior living.

-You can sign up for the webinar right here, and read on for an interview with Emily where she discusses topics related to financing senior living and what to expect from the webinar.
+Read on for an interview with Emily where she discusses topics related to financing senior living.

 Can you tell us a bit about yourself and what you do?